lohcoh/lohcoh-core/lohcoh-core/README.md

 The microkernel also serves as a socket for plugging in such extensions and coordinating their collaboration.  lohcoh doesn't have a full-blown microkernel, lohcoh is not interested in dynamically adding functionality, like an IDE.
-lohcoh has a mininimal Module API that is needed for modules for the system to discover its parts.
+lohcoh has a mininimal Module API that is needed for the system to discover its parts.

 #### Reflection Pattern

 The Reflection pattern provides a mechanism for changing structure and behavior of software systems dynamically.
-It supports the modification of fundamental aspects, such as type structures and function call mechanisms.
 In this pattern, an application is split into two parts.
 A meta level provides information about selected system properties and makes the software self-aware.
 A base level includes the application logic.